 Are you tired of your Skullcandy earbuds not charging?

-Nothing is more frustrating than wanting to listen to your favorite music or take an important call, only to find out that your earbuds are dead.
+Nothing is more frustrating than wanting to listen to your favorite music or take an important call only to discover that your earbuds are dead.

 Fortunately, there are several reasons why this might be happening and troubleshooting steps you can take to get them up and running again.